Fortescue Dave Forrest Airport

-Fortescue Dave Forrest Airport is located about 5 km northeast of Fortescue Metals Group's Cloud Break mine in Western Australia.
+Fortescue Dave Forrest Airport is located about 5 km northeast of Fortescue's Cloud Break mine in Western Australia.

 The airport is served by charter flights from airlines across Western Australia.
-The airport has the ability to operate with one Airbus A320 or Boeing 737, and has full baggage handling services.
+The airport has the ability to land Airbus A320s and Boeing 737s, and has full baggage handling services.
 The open-air terminal buildings are around 500 m2 and do not have any security services in the terminal.